dangthanhhao/Learn-react/docs/react-learning-plan.md

 ### 💬 Copilot Prompts

--   "Why does React require keys in lists?"
+-   "How do I generate unique IDs for list items?"
--   "What happens if I use array index as a key?"
+-   "Can I use object properties as keys safely?"
--   "Show an example of bad key usage and its effects."
--   "How does React use keys to match old elements with new ones?"

 ### 📝 Exercises